MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_segmentpreference.md

  - c++
 ---

-# _D3DDDI_SEGMENTPREFERENCE structure
+# D3DDDI_SEGMENTPREFERENCE structure

 ## -description

-The segment preference.
+The **D3DDI_SEGMENTPREFERENCE** structure describes the preferred segment for a resource.

 ## -struct-fields